Orange-spotted grouper production to get a push

 Buoyed by achieving a breakthrough in mass scale seed production of orange-spotted grouper (Epinephelus coiodes), the Central Marine Fisheries Institute (CMFRI) has decided to take the technology from lab to field by encouraging pond culture by a group of progressive farmers.

-Expected to contribute significantly to improve livelihood of fishermen by culturing orange spotted grouper, in high demand in domestic and overseas market for its taste, CMFRI has selected four farmers to undertake pond culture at Srikakulam, Mutyalammapalem (Visakhapatnam), Kakinada (East Godavari) and Nagayalanka (Krishna) from early January under their guidance.
+Expected to contribute significantly to improve the livelihood of fishermen by culturing orange spotted grouper, in high demand in domestic and overseas market for its taste, the CMFRI has selected four farmers to undertake pond culture at Srikakulam, Mutyalammapalem (Visakhapatnam), Kakinada (East Godavari) and Nagayalanka (Krishna) from early January under its guidance.

 Guidance to farmers

-CMFRI will follow the training the trainer concept to popularise the production of orange-spotted grouper, a commercially important carnivorous fish.
-CMFRI will guide the farmers selected by it on how to raise fingerlings to table-size fish for successful commercial exploitation in future.
+The CMFRI will follow the training the trainer concept to popularise the production of the grouper, a commercially important carnivorous fish.
+The CMFRI will guide the farmers selected by it on how to raise fingerlings to table-size fish for successful commercial exploitation.

-After feed and water quality manipulation, CMFRI Visakhapatnam Regional Centre could able to increase high survival rate.
-It achieved 10 to 12 per cent success rate compared to global standard of 5 to 6 per cent.

 The orange-spotted grouper fish fetches Rs.
 400 to 450 per kg in wholesale market.